Fast & Furious Spy Racers: Season 1

-After secretly joining a dangerous underground race, they meet Shashi and Layla, only to find out that they we're trying to steal another car.
+After secretly joining a dangerous underground race, they meet Shashi and Layla, only to find out that they were trying to steal another car.
 Tony saves Layla, gaining Shashi's trust and joining his gang (SH1FT3R).
 After some time, they learn that the cars are the keys to Skeleton Key, a tool that controls all of Earth's technology and anything connected to the network.
 After Shashi uncovers Tony and his friend's true identity, he steals a car from space and kidnaps Frostee.

 Some time later, Shashi gets Skeleton Key, and uses it to track down Cleve Kalso, a man who killed his parents, after taking all of Cleve's money and giving it to the public, Cleve gets extremely angry and reveals himself.
 Shashi, Threatening to kill Cleve, gets interrupted by Tony, starting fight between Tony and Shashi, also unintentionally freeing Cleve.
 In the middle of the fight between Tony and Shashi, Tony ends up getting Skeleton Key, but Cleve threatens to blow up the whole building, so Tony saves Shashi before the building explodes, and Dominic saves Shashi and Tony from crashing but Layla escapes.

 Tony and his friends trick Ms. Nowhere into thinking Skeleton Key got lost, in order for them to control the spy plane and go to vacation.